AryanKhokale/pobyaryan/README.md

       Would you like me to make a seperate folder named ARYAN_MEMORIES for your personal shots and store all your personal shots in it?
 ```
-> ✨ **Tip:** Just use the project/folder/file name instead of full path, PO will find it and do the operations for your premeditated output!
+> ✨ **Tip:** Just use the project/folder/file name instead of full path, PO will find it!

 ---